Sources of law

 The Ministry of Customs and Trade, consumers or consumer organisations can file a lawsuit for discovery of a series of defective goods on sale, suspension of production or sale, removal of a defect, and recall of goods retained for sale (Article 74, Consumer Protection Law).

-Turkish legislation does not regulate this issue.
-There is no statutory obstacle for parties to have third party funding in litigation proceedings, and it is possible to obtain such funding under the freedom of contract principle and general provisions of the Code of Obligations.
+Turkish legislation does not regulate this matter.
+There is no statutory obstacle for parties to resort to third party funding in litigation proceedings, and it is possible to obtain such funding under the freedom of contract principle and general provisions of the TCO.
 However, third party funding is not common, especially because court fees are relatively low.

 Providing funding in litigation does not automatically entitle the funding third party to any rights in the lawsuit.